SherG/cool-iron/blog/joe-biden-prophet-isaiah.md

 American Presidents have often quoted the Bible and used its allusions — such as "<a href="https://biblia.com/books/esv/Mt5.14" target="blank">a city set on a hill</a>" — in their speeches.
 Such expressions have long been part of the language of political propaganda and persuasion.

-Many of these speeches called Americans to live nobly and helped to shape our "<a href="https://www.neh.gov/article/how-america-became-city-upon-hill" target="blank">self-understanding</a>" as a nation.
+These communications called Americans to live nobly and helped to shape our "<a href="https://www.neh.gov/article/how-america-became-city-upon-hill" target="blank">self-understanding</a>" as a nation.

 It's also traditional for Presidents to invoke the Bible at times of national crises or tragedies.
 One reason may be because biblical passages — even though they're translated from the original Hebrew or Greek into English — often sound lofty and solemn.
 The <em>tone</em> of the passage may appear to fit the audience response that the speechwriter desires to invoke.